Rahi1108/Quizo/README.md

 HTML5 – Structure & layout
 CSS3 – Styling & responsiveness
 JavaScript (Vanilla) – Core quiz logic, DOM updates, and user interaction handling

+#Codes:
+The project codes are availabe on th esecond branch of this repo.